 Advice from the Scottish and UK Governments

-• Stay at home.
+• Stay at home as much as possible

-• Only go outside for food, health reasons or essential work
+• Only go outside for limited purposes

 • Stay 2 metres (6 feet) away from other people